thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 }
 ```

-The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
+The above form is looking for a variable called `INFERNO_APP_SECRET_CODE` from the environment.
 In order to consume this
 value, we need to have it defined in the environment.
 This can be done using two ways: either in your shell or in
 a `.env` file.